 SeaLife cameras are the most serious underwater option - without having to get into buying separate underwater housings and optical ports for a mirrorless camera or DSLR.
 The ability to be able to be taken down to depths of 200ft/60m is deeply(!) impressive, but it is photographically able too, thanks to a 16MP Sony-derived sensor and the ability to shoot RAW files.
 The camera is permanently sealed to safeguard against any possible leaks, and weighs just 329g.
 You can buy the camera on its own - but if you are using this for deep dives (and that really is the point of a camera like this), then take a look at the various kits including one or two of SeaLife's powerful 'Sea Dragon' LED lights.
 These can output at least 3000 lumens to illuminate murky underwater depths, while also acting as chunky ergonomic carrying handles.

-Facing fiercer competition than in the past from the likes of DJI (more on which shortly), GoPro needed to pull something out of the bag for its ninth Hero camera.
-It hit on firing right back at its rivals with the inclusion of a front-facing LCD screen just as they had.
-This is hugely useful for vlogging, and GoPro upped the ante elsewhere as well, upping video resolution to 5K, improving the stabilisation and adding the ability to extract 14.7MP stills from video, ensuring you never miss a moment.
-All this tech makes the HERO9 Black a little heavier than previous cameras in the serious, and its status as the new kid on the block means it's the most expensive GoPro you can get.
-However, if your budget stretches this far, it's currently the best waterproof action camera around.
+Facing fiercer competition from the likes of DJI (above), GoPro needed to pull something out of the bag for its ninth Hero camera.
+It did so with the inclusion of a front-facing LCD screen, just like rival DJI included on its Osmo Action.
+This is hugely useful for vlogging, and GoPro upped the ante elsewhere as well, boosting video resolution to 5K, improving the stabilisation and adding the ability to extract 14.7MP stills from video, ensuring you never miss a moment.
+All this tech does make the HERO9 Black a little heavier than previous cameras in the serious, but not a lot.
+Though it was pricey at launch, now the HERO9 Black has been replaced by the HERO10 Black, discounts can be had on what is still one of the best waterproof action cameras around.

 Read more: GoPro HERO9 Black review